martha-thomae/GuatC1/11_Tomas-Luis-de-Victoria_Mass/comments.md

 ## Kyrie
 ### Full Movement

-Extend the last notes in Altus, Tenor, and Bassus in Christe section
+Extend or shorten the last notes in all foru voices in Christe section

 Remaining orange labels: all rearticulations